manwar/perlweeklychallenge-club/challenge-118/james-smith/README.md

 ***You are given a positive integer `$N`.
 Write a script to find out if the binary representation of the given integer is Palindrome.
 Print `1` if it is otherwise `0`.***
 ## The solution

+This is a simple code - we convert the number to a binary represenation using `sprintf` (actually faster than `unpack`), reverse and `compare`.

 ```perl
 sub is_binary_palindrome_string {
   my $t = sprintf '%b', shift;
   return ($t eq reverse $t) || 0;
 }
 ```

+I looked at alternative array based solutions - but these are all appreciably slower than using perl "core" string functions - which what you would expect.
+Core functionality will be written in highly optimzed "C" and so usually can't be beaten.
+We have seen this before when comparing the speed of `grep` to list utils `first` on small to medium lists when the comparison function is simple.

 # Task 2 - Adventure of Knight